-- Interior storms and panels is typically acceptable for most historic preservation projects because they do not alter the exterior appearance of the window and because they are easy to remove so they are considered a reversible retrofit, which is a desirable and sometimes required feature when dealing with historic homes.
+- Interior storm windows and panels are typically acceptable for most historic preservation projects because they do not alter the exterior appearance of the window and because they are easy to remove; they are considered a reversible retrofit, which is a desirable and sometimes required feature when dealing with historic homes.

 - Many frame colors are available, including the option for custom color matching.

-- Low-E storms windows will significantly improve the energy performance of the assembly by reducing air infiltration as well as thermal conductance through the assembly (Figure 5).
+- Low-E storm windows will significantly improve the energy performance of the assembly by reducing air infiltration, thermal conductance, and solar heat gain through the assembly (Figure 5).

 - Low-E storm windows will reduce the potential for interior condensation problems on the window system.
 There may be some risk of interstitial condensation between the interior storm and original window if the interior storm is not air tight.